Valley Oaks Women’s Residential Treatment Staff

 Valley Oaks Program Manager

 Bev works as the program manager at our Valley Oaks Residential Treatment Center for women and their children.
 Bev truly loves being witness to the transforming power of God in the lives of the ladies she serves.
 If fact, she believes that the ladies coming served at Valley Oaks have the opportunity to change the trajectory of their families’ lives forever.
 Bev has volunteered and worked in the areas of prison ministry and addiction recovery for over ten years, and has a heart to work with those whom society has discarded to find value, freedom, and purpose in their lives.
-Bev holds a Master’s Degree in Professional Counseling and a BS in Psychology: Addiction & Recovery, and MS in Professional Counseling.
+Bev is working towards a Master’s Degree in Professional Counseling and a BS in Psychology: Addiction & Recovery, and MS in Professional Counseling.
 She and her wonderful husband have two grown children, and they enjoy hiking, camping, fishing, kayaking, and exploring this beautiful state that they feel so blessed to call home for the past nearly 8 years.Email Beverly